FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/performance-management.md

 - **Detailed Finding Review (DFR):** A request from an agency AO for a CSP to assess a deficiency and report the cause and remedy.
 If the CSP does not resolve a DFR within the agreed upon timeframe, the agency AO may escalate to a corrective action plan (CAP).

 - **CAP:** A request from an agency AO for a CSP to perform a root-cause analysis and provide a formal plan for remediation.
-If the CSP does not resolve a CAP within the agreed upon timeframe, the agency AO may suspend or revoke the CSO’s ATO(s).
+If the CSP does not resolve a CAP within the agreed upon timeframe, the agency AO may suspend or revoke the CSO's ATO(s).

-- **Suspension:** A decision by an agency AO to temporarily suspend a CSO’s ATO(s) until the identified deficiencies are resolved.
+- **Suspension:** A decision by an agency AO to temporarily suspend a CSO's ATO(s) until the identified deficiencies are resolved.
 In this phase, an agency may choose to suspend use of the CSO.
-If the CSP does not resolve a suspension within the agreed upon timeframe or if the agency AO determines the CSP can no longer meet FedRAMP compliance requirements, the agency AO may revoke the CSO’s ATO(s).
+If the CSP does not resolve a suspension within the agreed upon timeframe or if the agency AO determines the CSP can no longer meet FedRAMP compliance requirements, the agency AO may revoke the CSO's ATO(s).

-- **Revocation:** A decision by an agency AO to revoke a CSO’s ATO and migrate the data to another CSO.
+- **Revocation:** A decision by an agency AO to revoke a CSO's ATO and migrate the data to another CSO.

-When an agency AO identifies a deficiency in the CSP’s ConMon capabilities, the following escalation process should be initiated:
+When an agency AO identifies a deficiency in the CSP's ConMon capabilities, the following escalation process should be initiated:

-1. The agency AO identifies a deficiency with a CSP’s ConMon capability.
+1. The agency AO identifies a deficiency with a CSP's ConMon capability.

-2. The Agency AO reviews the deficiency and compares it to the CSP’s past ConMon performance.
+2. The Agency AO reviews the deficiency and compares it to the CSP's past ConMon performance.
 As a result of the review, the agency AO decides on one of the following actions:

     1. The agency AO may elect to simply monitor the CSP more closely and take no further action.
 If so, no notice is sent and the process stops here;

-    2. The agency AO may increase a CSP’s existing escalation level; for example, a CSP on a CAP may face Suspension; or
+    2. The agency AO may increase a CSP's existing escalation level; for example, a CSP on a CAP may face Suspension; or

     3. The agency AO may determine the deficiency is severe enough to make the escalation effective immediately in which case, steps 3 and 4 are skipped.

-3. The agency AO notifies the CSP of the deficiency and the agency AO’s intended escalation.
+3. The agency AO notifies the CSP of the deficiency and the agency AO's intended escalation.

 4. The CSP responds to the notification.
-The CSP’s response should include any information that may rebut the escalation decision.
-Depending on the intended escalation level, the CSP’s response must come from:
+The CSP's response should include any information that may rebut the escalation decision.
+Depending on the intended escalation level, the CSP's response must come from:

-    1. The CSP’s security POC for a DFR; or
+    1. The CSP's security POC for a DFR; or

-    2. The CSP’s system owner for a CAP, Suspension, or Revocation.
+    2. The CSP's system owner for a CAP, Suspension, or Revocation.

-5. The agency AO reviews and adjudicates the CSP’s response, and renders a formal escalation decision.
+5. The agency AO reviews and adjudicates the CSP's response, and renders a formal escalation decision.

 6. The Agency AO notifies the CSP of its decision.
 If the agency AO decides to follow through with an escalation, this notice: